CJB-2702/Armada-PBMS/Design/maintenance/TechnicianPortalQOLFeatures.md

 ### Single Event Quick Access Features

-These features provide direct links to individual events, not list views.
+These features provide direct links to individual events, not list views they also show information about the action list and event activity module with the comments collapsed

 ---